ub-math/exam_guides/docs/index.md

 #### 3. Access the exam questions

 * On your computer, in a web browser, access the following URL:
 [exams.math.buffalo.edu](https://exams.math.buffalo.edu){:target="_blank" rel="noopener"}.
+You will need to
-* Enter your UBIT username and the exam PIN, and wait for the proctor to announce the exam password.
+enter your UBIT username and password to access this page.
+* Wait for the proctor to announce the exam password.
 * Enter the exam password, click Go to access the exam questions, and begin work on the exam.

 #### 4. Answer the exam questions